epogrebnyak/abacus/accounting.md

 3. Assets are records of what the firm owns and what can be converted to cash.
    There are current and fixed assets.

 4. The firm aims to make profit and distribute all or part of this profit to shareholders as dividends.

 5. We can devise a system that keeps a systematic record of assets, equity, liabilities and profit.

-6. There are governing accounting principles that ensure that the way we record information about the firm adequately reflects condition of the firm and is relevant to the final users of this information.
+6. Accounting principles must ensure the information about the firm is truthful.

 ## Motivating example: a company lifecycle in 5 steps